 Hansen is the director of the University of Manitoba’s interdisiplinary disability studies program and past president of the Canadian Disability Studies Association.
 She received an Einstein research fellowship examining disability studies and the legacy of Nazi eugenics, and was awarded an Ireland Canada university foundation Sprott asset management scholarship to examine the history of people with disabilities in Ireland.
 Hansen has been involved with various Canadian disability groups for many years.

 Dr. Deborah Stienstra is Professor in Disability Studies at the University of Manitoba.
 Her recent research interests include the effects of changes in public services on people with disabilities, women’s experiences as a result of economic restructuring, intersections between disability, race/ethnicity and Aboriginality, access and inclusion in telecommunications policy, and experiences of people with disabilities in end of life and cancer care.

-On March 6th, 2017, Dr. Stienstra will share her talk on Implicating Inclusion: Women with Disabilities as Visionaries, Innovators, and Pioneers at the 15th annual International Women’s Day Dinner being held at the University of Manitoba.
+On March 6th, 2017, Dr. Stienstra gave a talk on Implicating Inclusion: Women with Disabilities as Visionaries, Innovators, and Pioneers at the 15th annual International Women’s Day Dinner.

 Dr. Stienstra served as Director of the Interdisciplinary Master’s Program in Disability Studies from 2003-2006 and held the Royal Bank Research Chair in Disability Studies from 2000-2003 at the Canadian Centre on Disability Studies.
 She is co-editor of Making Equality: History of Advocacy and Persons with Disabilities in Canada and the lead author of About Canada: Disability Rights, which explores barriers Canadians with disabilities face in obtaining human rights, and suggests how disability rights can be achieved.